What if I am an executor or personal representative?

 there might be a surplus in married couple’s allowance to be transferred from the deceased to a surviving spouse or civil partner (where one of them was born before 6 April 1935);

-the marriage allowance could still increase the deceased’s personal allowance if their spouse or civil partner had transferred part of their allowance to them before death (but claims to the marriage allowance cannot be made after one party has died);
+the marriage allowance could still increase the deceased’s personal allowance if their spouse or civil partner had transferred part of their allowance to them before death, and on or after 29 November 2017 claims may be made by the personal representatives of a deceased spouse or civil partner for any of the previous four years during which deceased was alive and married to (or in a civil partnership with) the survivor;

 the blind person’s allowance might not have been claimed by someone who is severely sight impaired.